 Also, we can say it is the Activity Slack Formula.
-“Activity Slack” and “Slack Time” means the same thing.
+“Activity Slack” and “Slack Time” mean the same thing.

-2 Suitable Examples to Calculate Slack Time in Excel
+How to Calculate Slack Time in Excel: 2 Suitable Examples

 Now we’ll demonstrate a practical example to learn how to calculate the slack time for each activity of a project.
 The dataset contains the EST, EFT, LST, and LFT of 11 activities of a project.